 Often, residuals have so much additional structure — what is sometimes referred to as heteroscedasticity (how's that for a mouthful?) — that the assumption of simple autocorrelation is itself not adequate.
 In this case, the basic assumptions of linear regression are called into question and any results regarding trend estimates, statistical significance, etc., are suspect.
 In this case, more sophisticated methods that are beyond the scope of this course are required.

 Now, let us look at some real temperature data!
 We will use our very own custom online Linear Regression Tool written for this course.
 The demonstration how to use this tool has been recorded in three parts below.
-In addition, there is a written tutorial for the tool and these data available at these links: Part 1, Part 2.
+Here is a link to the online statistical calculator tool mentioned in the videos below.

 Video: Custom Linear Regression Tool - Part 1 (3:16)